kristoff-it/redis-memolock/README.md

 Redis MemoLock - Distributed Caching with Promises

 ## What is a MemoLock?
-I chose the name so don't think this is something you should already know.
-That said, the name is fairly self-explanatory:

 **A MemoLock is a form of distributed caching with promises.
 It's like memoization, but since the cache is shared by multiple consumers, each key has a locking mechanism that